The Bankrate promise

 - Good debt can increase your net worth and build in value over time.

 - Bad debt is money spent on items that lose their value.

 - Balancing good and bad debt is important to your financial wellbeing.

-While debt has become a fact of life for most, it’s important to know not all debt is created equal.
-While using debt irresponsibly could have dire financial consequences, it can also be a wealth-building tool when managed properly.
+While debt has become a fact of life for most, not all debt is created equal.
+Using debt irresponsibly could have dire financial consequences, but it can also be a wealth-building tool when managed properly.